Blogging is a fundamental part of any successful inbound marketing program.

 - Use Headings: Using headings helps break content down into easily-read sections.
-More importantly, however, they make it easy to glance through the content and find the most relevant parts.
+More importantly, however, they make it easy to glance through the content and find the most relevant parts to your readers.

 - Call Out Important Sentences: If you're making a particularly important point, you can call out the sentence with your formatting to draw attention to it.

-Make it easy for people to find pertinent information - and be creative with photos, graphics, infographics, your use of white space, and whatever else makes sense for your business.
+Make it easy for people to find pertinent information - and be creative with photos, videos, graphics, infographics, use of white space, and whatever else makes sense for your business.

 3) Be Thoughtful and Provide Value

 What kind of information is genuinely helpful for your audience?
-Ultimately, every blog should be focused on your audience and something they care about.
+Ultimately, every blog should be focused on your audience and a topic they care about.

 If you're not sure what matters to them, it's helpful to create some buyer personas to define your target audience and make sure you're speaking directly to them.